 Brief facts about the Health and Social Care Inspectorate (IVO)

 - IVO is a government agency under the Government (Ministry of Health and Social Affairs).

 - Its supervision activities are carried out at six regional offices around the country.
-Permit division is located in Stockholm, as the three agency-wide divisions in Stockholm.
+Permit division is located in Stockholm, as the two agency-wide divisions in Stockholm.

 IVO’s mission statement

 We are there for care receivers and our role is to contribute – by conducting supervision and issuing permits – to health and social care that is safe, is of good quality and is provided in compliance with laws and other regulations.